liamzdenek/sourcegraph-application/memory-bank/activeContext.md

 1. **Project Structure Definition**: Establishing the Nx monorepo structure and package organization
 2. **Core Architecture Design**: Defining the system components and their interactions
 3. **Infrastructure Setup**: Creating the AWS CDK configuration for deployment
-4. **Initial Frontend Scaffold**: Setting up the React application with Tanstack Router
+4. **Initial Backend Scaffold**: Setting up the Express API for Lambda deployment
-5. **Initial Backend Scaffold**: Setting up the Express API for Lambda deployment
+5. **Initial Frontend Scaffold**: Setting up the React application with Vite and Tanstack Router

 ## Recent Changes